awsdocs/aws-secrets-manager-docs/doc-source/rotating-secrets-required-permissions.md

     }
     ```

-    The first statement in the single\-user example grants permission to the function to run Secrets Manager operations\.
-However, the `Condition` element restricts this to only secrets that are configured with this Lambda function's ARN as the secret's rotation Lambda function\.
+    The first statement in the single\-user example grants permission for the function to run Secrets Manager operations\.
+However, the `Condition` element restricts this to only secrets configured with this Lambda function ARN as the secret rotation Lambda function\.

     The second statement allows one additional Secrets Manager operation that doesn't require the condition\.

-    The third statement enables Lambda to set up the required configuration when you specify that your database or service is running in a VPC\.
+    The third statement enables Lambda to set up the required configuration when you specify running your database or service in a VPC\.
 For more information, see [Configuring a Lambda Function to Access Resources in an Amazon VPC](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html) in the *AWS Lambda Developer Guide*\.
-  + **Master user rotation**: The following example is suitable for a function that rotates a secret by signing in using a separate "master" secret that contains credentials with elevated permissions\.
-This is typically required when you use one of the rotation strategies that alternate between two users\.
+  + **Master user rotation**: The following example describes a function that rotates a secret by signing in using a separate ** master secret** with credentials containing elevated permissions\.
+If you use one of the rotation strategies alternate between two users, Secrets Manager requires this function\.

     ```
     {